Web tracking: Prevention

 Contrary to popular belief, browser privacy mode does not prevent (all) tracking attempts because it usually only blocks the storage of information on the visitor site (cookies).
 It does not help, however, against the various fingerprinting methods.
 Such fingerprints can be de-anonymized.
-Many times, the functionality of the website fails.
-For example, one may not be able to log in to the site, or preferences are lost.
+When using a privacy mode, one may not stay logged into a website, and preferences may be lost, because the cookies storing those preferences are deleted by the browser automatically.